manasmbellani/mycode_public/invoke_images_to_pdf_combine/README.md

 Script to combine a set of image files into a PDF from a folder.

-If the folder contains any file that is not an image eg jpg, png, etc. then a warning is shown but the combining process continues
+If the folder contains any file that is not an image eg jpg, png, etc. then a warning is shown but the combining process continues.

+Images are combined in the PDF in the ascending order of the image file names.
+So files which come first alphabetically will appear first in combined PDF.

 ## Setup